kraigb/vs-product-guide/src/pages/Cross-Platform Mobile/android_emulator.md

 ### Location (GPS)

 If your app does anything with navigation, geofencing, walking, biking, or driving, you can use the location and driving simulation tools in the emulator to create repeatable, realistic tests.
-The location tools is found under the **Location** tab in **Additional Tools**.
+The location tools are found under the **Location** tab in **Additional Tools**.

 ![Geolocation](_assets/emulator-6.png)

 You can navigate the map by dragging it around, by zooming in and out, or even by searching for a location.
 You can place and remove pins on the map, creating **map points**.
 These appear as latitude-longitude coordinates in the list in the bottom left.
 From the toolbar at the top you can even save those map points to an XML file and later load them from the file.

 Instead of having each map point immediately change the GPS location of the emulator (**Live mode**), you have other options.
 You can place a few map points and then simulate transitioning between those points.
 To do that, in the toolbar at the top switch from **Live mode** to **Pin mode**.
-Then press the small play button at the end of the toolbar to transition between the map points.
+Then press the small **Play** button at the end of the toolbar to transition between the map points.
 You can even enter a transition interval (in seconds).

 Finally, you can choose **Route mode**, which is similar to **Pin**.
 In Route mode you can set additional options for the simulated transitions between points.
 The simulator calculates an actual path between the points and generates invisible points at 1 second intervals between the points you choose.
 The playback speed can be set to *Walking* (5 kilometers per hour), *Biking* (25 km/h), *Speed Limit* (variable dependent on map point), and *Fast*.